Aarception/Mo-information-security-portfolio/README.md

 “The Hemanese lion grows bold under this new
 Augaz Shireh.
-Their Jher speaks of ‘pacification,’ but our merchants speak of plunder and silence."
+Their Jher speaks of ‘pacification,’ but our merchants speak of containment and silence."

 “Go to this ‘Olde Thorne Tree,' this supposed place of neutral ground."